iPlumb3r/EntangledBootstrap/ReadMe.md

 Motivation
 -
-This repository aims is to facilitate the discussion between people from 2 distinc but complemntary ecosystem
+This repository aims is to facilitate the discussion between people from 2 separate but complemntary ecosystems